DeepLearnI/atlas-ce-docs/docs/api_docs/sources/atlas-modes/scheduling.md

 ```

 This not only makes it easy to specify a lot of different parameter values in one centralized location, but also makes tracking easier when running multiple jobs.
 In addition, by using this function, Atlas will automatically track the parameter values for the job on the GUI and SDK so manual parameter logging using `foundations.log_param()` is not required.

-Check out our [UPDATE THIS SDK reference](../load_parameters/) for more information.
+See the [`log_param](https://dessa-atlas-community-docs.readthedocs-hosted.com/en/latest/sdk-reference/SDK/#log-parameter) docs for more info.

 ### Retrieving logs and job archives
 #### Viewing logs